QuangNguyen4673/CSVstore/README.md

 # CSV store app
-This app reads csv and store data under MongoDB for use
+This app reads csv and store the data under MongoDB for use

 🧩 Full Stack App with React, Express, and MongoDB
 This project is a full-stack application built with: